manwar/theweeklychallenge/content/blog/strategy-in-python.md

     print("Initial tests passed successfully!")
 ```

-Same issue, if we want to add another strategy then we would violate `Open/Closed Principle (OCP)`, one of the five `SOLID` code design principles.
+Same issue, if we want to add another strategy then we would violate `Open/Closed Principle (OCP)`, one of the five `SOLID` core design principles.

 Like below: